mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   og_image: images/good-developers-bad-tests/cover.jpg
 ---

 Congratulations!
-You've finally written enough lines of code that you can afford your very own beach house.
+You've finally written so many lines of code that you can afford your very own beach house.
 Money is no object, so you hire Peter Keating, world famous architect.
 He's known mainly for his skyscrapers, but he assures you that he has brilliant plans for your beachfront property.

 Months later, you arrive at the grand unveiling.
-Your new home is an imposing 5-story behemoth of steel, concrete, and reflective glass.
+Your new home is an imposing five-story behemoth of steel, concrete, and reflective glass.
 You enter the revolving doors to find a reception desk backed by an elevator bank.
-Upstairs, your master bedroom and three guest bedrooms are just four adjoining office cubicles.
+Upstairs, your master bedroom and three guest rooms are just four adjoining office cubicles.

 {% include image.html file="cover.jpg" alt="Architect presenting skyscraper on the beach" max_width="800px" img_link=true %}

 Peter Keating, expert architect, can't understand why you're disappointed.
 "I followed **all** the best practices," he tells you, defensively.
 The walls are three feet thick because structural integrity is important to a building.
 Therefore, your home is *better* than the breezy, light-filled homes neighboring it.
 You may not have large oceanside windows, but Keating tells you that such windows are not best practice &mdash; they reduce energy efficiency and distract office workers.

-Too often, software developers take the same flawed approach to unit test code.
-They mechanically apply all the "rules" they've learned in production code and fail to examine whether the same techniques apply to tests.
+Too often, software developers approach unit testing with the same flawed thinking.
+They mechanically apply all the "rules" they learned in production code and fail to examine whether the same techniques apply to tests.
 As a result, they build skyscrapers at the beach.

 # Test code is not like other code